Chocolate Covered Figs

 Homemade Food Gifts

-This year, I went to the Goodwill to look for glass containers to gift these chocolate dipped figs and I found two cute containers like the one here – with lids!
+This year, I went to the Goodwill to look for glass containers to gift these chocolate covered figs and I found two cute containers like the one here – with lids!
 I can give my homemade gift and my friends get a cute dish to use after!

-For a few of my friends, I want to give them these figs with the fig cookbook that has the recipe in it!
 While I’m still introducing people to figs, I do have a few friends just as enamored as I am and they need all the fig recipes they can get!

 Use nicer melting chocolate.
 There are a number of brands of chocolate wafers out there for melting.
 I can’t recommend splurging a few extra dollars for the brands that are known to be decadent.
 It really is worth it!